thuyetbao/python-wordle-puzzle-solution/README.md

-# Votee: Cloud Engineer Technical Test
+# Python: Wordle Puzzle Game Solution

 ## **Overview**

 (a) Introduction

 Wordle is an addictive and popular word puzzle game where the player has to guess a hidden five-letter word within six attempts.
 Each guess receives feedback to indicate how close it is to the correct word.
 Green squares mean the letter is in the correct position, yellow squares mean the letter is in the word but in a different position, and gray squares mean the letter is not in the word at all.

 (b) Example on the Guessing Flow